What words do we share at a Nine Night service?

 Who hears them?

-Nine Night, from a Jamaican wake tradition, is a celebration held before the funeral.
+Nine Night, evolving from a Caribbean wake tradition, is a celebration held before the funeral.

 In my experience as a minister in southeast London, Nine Night festivities usually include an open house with a party-celebration atmosphere, at which food and drink are plentiful.
 Whenever possible it is held on the evening of the ninth day after a person has passed.
 While the event is often held at the home of the deceased, it is common practice to hire a hall for the occasion.
 If the deceased, or the family, has been connected to a worshipping community, the minister or another church representative will usually be invited to lead a time of worship and praise.